ysle0/ysle0/README.md

-## Hello, I'm Yoonsang Lee from South Korea and I do programming.
+## Hello, I'm Yoonsang Lee from South Korea and I do programming and I also love learning languages.

 I mainly focus on solving problems not to any boundary.
 - I'm making game because it is fun to make.
-- for web, it's for learning the major industry.
+- for web development, it's for learning the major industry.
-- Sometime I also want to broad something about LLM and AI, not to be replaced by them in the near future.

-Je concentre de resoudre les problemes pas de limite
-- Je creer les jeux videos parce que ca m'amuse bien de le faire.
-- J'apprend un petit peu de web developpement pour savoir l'industrie principale.
-- Quelquefois Je souhaite d'elargir mes expertise au LLM et a l'IA, docs je serai pas remplace par eux dans le futur proche.

 ## Programming languages

 ### What I can professionally use:

-- C++ (>14)
-- C# (>13)
+- C# (>10)
 - Javascript (>2018)
 - Typescript
 - Go
+- C++ (>14)

 ### What I'm interested in / consider nice to have

 - Java
-- Kotlin
+- Python

 ## Frameworks / Libraries